akilgiri/Study-Notes-Generator/README.md

 ---
 # Known Issues
 - Qwen2.5-VL is a very demanding model hardware-wise, and due to this some pdfs don't work due to memory constraints.
 I am looking to implement a workaround to reduce memory usage by limiting the input image size.
-- The following RuntimeError may occur when running the streamlit app, however the app work even if this occurs
+- The following RuntimeError may occur when running the streamlit app, however the user interface still works even if this error occurs
  ```RuntimeError: Tried to instantiate class '__path__._path', but it does not exist!
 Ensure that it is registered via torch::class_```